-The US-31 freeway project in Berrien County has been in development for more than 40 years.
-The goal is to provide a freeway connection from the I-80/90 toll road in Indiana to the US-31/I-196/I-94 connection in Michigan.
-Construction completed in 2003 extended the US-31 freeway from the Indiana Toll Road to Napier Avenue.
-US-31 traffic must utilize Napier Avenue to continue on I-94 or I-196/US-31 as illustrated below.
-The primary purpose of the proposed project is to achieve free flow system connectivity from Napier Avenue to I-94.
+The US-31 freeway project in Berrien County has been under development for over 40 years.
+The objective has been to provide a freeway connection from the I-80/90 toll road in Indiana to the US-31/I-196 connection at I-94 in Michigan.
+The primary purpose of the proposed project is to achieve free flow freeway traffic movement through the completion of the limited access US-31 freeway from Napier Avenue to I-94.
+As a result of construction completed in 2003 the US -31 freeway extends from the Indian Toll Road to Napier Avenue, a distance of approximately 25 miles.
+Northbound and southbound traffic must utilize Napier Avenue to continue on I-94 or I-196, as illustrated below.